-Once humans “crossed the Rubicon” sometime very early in our development and evolved Culture, then an entirely different kind of evolution came into being.
+Once humans “crossed the Rubicon” (i.e. evolved culture) sometime very early in our development, however, an entirely different kind of evolution came into being.
 Cultural evolution, while having some real similarities with biological evolution, was a game with very different rules.
 Now humans could adapt to a rapidly changing environment by copying what works directly rather than exclusively via genes.
 For this reason, Cultural evolution is critical to understanding the origins of progress.

 Cultural evolution has many advantages over biological evolution in its ability to adapt to a very complex and changing environment.
 In biological evolution, new variations are created randomly.
 In cultural evolution, humans can design a new variation to solve a problem.
 Conscious design enables humans to consider many possible solutions and logically determine which variations have the greatest chance of success.
 In particular, potential innovators can ignore variations that seen very unlikely to succeed.

 In biological evolution, new variations are created only once per generation.
 For simple creatures with short life spans measured in hours or days, this is not much of a barrier.
 For complex creatures with long life spans measuring in decades, however, this is a serious constraint on the rate of innovation.